Are you an adviser? Go to Unbiased Pro

 Different types of mortgages are available, and various ways to make repayments, so the size of your repayments depends on your choices.

-The actual interest rate paid (known as the effective interest rate) on new mortgages fell by 0.29% to 4.9% in February 2024, the lowest rate since August 2023.
+The actual interest rate paid (known as the effective interest rate) on new mortgages increased by 0.29% to 4.9%, in February 2024, the lowest rate since August 2023.

 The loan-to-value (LTV) ratio affects mortgage repayments, too, as it reflects the proportion of the loan to the property's value.